fabric8io-images/s2i/java/images/rhel/README.md

 3. Set environment variables `JAVA_DEBUG=true` or `DEBUG=true` and optionally `JAVA_DEBUG_PORT=<port-number>` or `DEBUG_PORT=<port-number>`, which defaults to 5005.
 Since the `DEBUG` variable clashes with Spring Boot's recognition of the same variable to enable Spring Boot debug logging, use `SPRINGBOOT_DEBUG` instead.

 WARNING: Do not use devtools in production!!!
-This can be accomplished in maven using a custom profile.
+This can be accomplished in Maven using a custom profile.